 You may check your balance online via Carleton Central once you are registered in courses.
 Click on “Calculate Amount to Pay” from the “Registration” menu.
 The ‘Total Amount to Pay’ amount is your account balance.
 The ‘Minimum Amount to Pay’ amount is the balance for your fall term (if electing to pay by term).

 Click here for ESP tuition and workshop costs.

 After you submit the Course Selection Form and we add your courses, you will be charged tuition and workshop fees.
 In order to avoid these charges, you must contact the ESP office as soon as you have made the decision to withdraw: email@example.com or 613-520-2804.

 After September 30th, you cannot receive a refund of your fall term fees, though if you withdraw between October 1st and January 31st, you will be eligible for a refund of winter term fees.
 In order to withdraw from courses, you must contact one of the ESP Student Advisors no later than 4:00 p.m. on the drop-date.
 You will not be able to withdraw from courses online.

 If you need to withdraw from a course during the year, please note the following deadlines:

-- September 30, 2021: Last day to withdraw from fall courses and receive a refund of fees.
+- September 30, 2022: Last day to withdraw from full fall term and fall/winter courses and receive a refund of fees.

-- December 10, 2021: Last day to withdraw from fall courses (no refund of fall term fees if you withdraw after September 30th).
+- November 15, 2022: Last day to withdraw from full fall courses (no refund of fall term fees if you withdraw after September 30th).

-- January 31, 2022: Last day to withdraw from winter courses and receive a refund of fees.
+- January 31, 2023: Last day to withdraw from full winter courses and receive a refund of fees.

-- April 12, 2022: Last day to withdraw from winter courses (no refund of winter term fees if you withdraw after January 31st).
+- March 15, 2023: Last day to withdraw from full winter courses (no refund of winter term fees if you withdraw after January 31st).